Ms Brenda Shanahan, Chair

 Tony has over 30 years experience as a senior executive in government, corporate and legal roles.
 He is currently Chairman of IRESS Ltd. He was appointed as a Commissioner for the Australian Securities and Investment Commission (ASIC) in late 2006 and then as Chairman in 2007 for a four-year term.
 He was Chairman of the (International) Joint Forum of the Basel Committee on Banking Supervision from 2009 to 2011.
 Prior to ASIC, he was Managing Director and Chief Executive Officer at the Australian Securities Exchange (ASX) from 2004 to 2006.
 Tony was Chief Executive Partner at Mallesons Stephen Jaques between 1992 and 2004, having first joined the firm in 1977.
 Tony has a depth of experience in executive and non-executive roles.

-Mr Macfarlane is non-Executive Director of both public and private companies in Australia and New Zealand.
+Mr MacFarlane is non-Executive Director of both public and private companies in Australia and New Zealand.
 He retired from his executive role as Chairman and CEO of Deutsche Bank Group, Australia & New Zealand in 2014.
 Prior to returning to Australia in 2007, he spent seven years as President and CEO of Deutsche Bank, Japan.
 An economist by training, Mr Macfarlane held senior positions with Bankers Trust in Sydney, New York and New Zealand until its acquisition by Deutsche Bank in 1999.
-At Deutsche Bank he served on the Global Markets Executive Committee, the Global Banking Executive Committee and the Global Regional Management Committee of Deutsche Bank; as well as Co-Chair of the Asia Pacific Deutsche Bank Executive Management Committee.

 Ms Patricia O'Rourke

 Patricia O’Rourke is the CEO of St Vincent’s Health Australia’s Public Hospitals Division.
 The Public Hospital Division is made up of two major tertiary and quaternary health networks in Victoria and NSW, worth $1.2B and with over 11,000 employees.
 Prior to this, Patricia was the CEO of St Vincent’s Hospital Melbourne.
 Patricia has more than 20 years’ experience in the health care industry, including nursing and senior management roles.
-Patricia currently serves as a Director on the Boards of St Vincent's Institute of Medical Research, VESKI, the Garvan Institute of Medical Research and the Thomas Kelly Youth Foundation.
+Patricia currently serves as a Director on the Board of the Garvan Institute of Medical Research.
 She is also appointed to other health care advisory boards in both NSW and Victoria.
 Patricia is a graduate of the Australian Institute of Company Directors and a member of the Harvard Business Club of Australia.